eingaeph/pip.imbue.hood/README.md

 # Project pip.imbue.hood

+  The following write is over a year old and does not describe the current stage of the project.
+The recent work is contained in directory libk, and is slightly documented in libk.pdf store in that directory.

-  Build illustrative code snippets to highlight a subset of idioms used in kilo.c.
+  Previously the project sought to build illustrative code snippets to highlight a subset of idioms used in kilo.c.
 Snippet codes should execute without warnings and should be of a size readable in hour.

   Illustrate GNU/Linux library calls sufficient to display and edit text files without dependencies beyond the choice